 Find Your Polling Place

-To find your polling place, use the Delaware Department of Elections website.
-When you register to vote, you should also receive a postcard in the mail with your polling place.
+To find your polling place, use the Delaware Department of Elections School Board website.

 Voters must bring one of the following forms of ID: